Painters in Residence

-The concept is very loosely based on the way an art gallery or museum will, from time to time, have an ‘artist in residence’ to inhabit those places as a way to get inspired to create their own works inside or outside the venue.
+Founded in 2014, the Painters in Residence concept is loosely based on the way an art gallery or museum will have an ‘artist in residence’, to live in the gallery as a way to get inspired to create art inside or outside the venue.

-Painters in Residence are selected by invitation only.
-Each Painter in Residence is carefully selected by Annie based on their style and the interesting work they create.
-They won’t be taking up residence at Annie Sloan HQ, but they will be exploring the boundaries of decorative furniture painting.
-They are all different in approach, colour, tone and textures and their styles range from French elegance to funky Bohemian to quirky rustic country fused with loud fabrics.
+Each Painter in Residence is carefully selected and invited by Annie based on their skill as furniture painters and the pieces they create.
+They won’t be taking up residence at Annie Sloan HQ, but they will be exploring the boundaries of decorative furniture painting from their home studios.
+They are all different in approach, colour, tone, textures and style, and have been chosen from all around the world.

-Visit our Inspiration page or follow Annie's blog to see pictures and how to's from all our Painters in Residences' projects.
-And remember to follow #PaintersInResidence on Instagram and Facebook, as well as Annie's Painters in Residence board on Pinterest.
+Meet our current resident and previous residents below, discover their style, residency projects and be inspired yourself.
+You can also visit our Inspiration page for all our Painters in Residences’ projects.
+And remember to follow #PaintersInResidence on Instagram and Facebook, as well as Annie’s Painters in Residence board on Pinterest.

 UK based Chloe Kempster is the brains and brush behind ‘Maisie’s House’.
 Simple styling allows the Fine Art details of this one-woman creative powerhouse’s painted furniture to really shine.
 Nothing is more persuasive an argument in favour of upcycling old instead of buying new than Chloe’s stunning, artistic, witty painted pieces.
 This is furniture art in its purest form; and it’s driven by a passion for sustainability, a desire to leave the world a better more beautiful place with each commission, and pure creative impetus!
 Catch Chloe on BBC show Money For Nothing, on her highly inspirational Instagram account, or right here as part of the Painters in Residence programme.

 Charlie Anne Massey, better known as Girl in Blue Designs, first picked up a Chalk Paint® brush whilst pregnant with her daughter and finding herself with a little spare time.
 What started as a hobby has now turned into a fully-fledged business for Charlie, who sources second-hand furniture in her home state of Georgia, USA to upcycle with Chalk Paint® and sell on her Etsy shop.
-We saw ombrés, distresses, layering and more from this furniture painting fanatic during her residency.
+Her residency was all about ombrés, distresses, layering, and more.

-Originally from the Netherlands, Hester is an inspirational DIY-er who has based herself in the UK for the last 14 years.
-She lives in the seaside town of Ramsgate with her partner, her daughter Kiki and dog, Kermit.
-Hester says “I've been making things all my life; my mum taught me how to work with fabric and my dad showed me woodwork and power tools.”
-During her residency, you can expect upcycles, hacks, and heaps of Nordic style.
+With four DIY books under her belt, Hester is an expert in her field.
+Originally from the Netherlands, Hester is now based in the seaside town of Ramsgate in the UK, where she has lived for the last 14 years with her partner, her daughter Kiki and her dog, Kermit.
+Hester says “I’ve been making things all my life; my mum taught me how to work with fabric and my dad showed me woodwork and power tools.”
+Her residency included upcycles, hacks, and heaps of Nordic style.